 The “Rijmbijbel” at the KBR museum

 On the occasion of the book’s release, the “Rijmbijbel” takes centre stage at the KBR museum.
-The focus of the new selection of manuscripts, books and prints, on display from 23 May, is on the work of Jacob van Maerlant as well as Biblical books, stories and miniatures from the Middle Ages and Renaissance.Buy tickets Discover the KBR museum
+The focus of the new selection of manuscripts, books and prints on display is on the work of Jacob van Maerlant and on biblical books, stories and miniatures from the Middle Ages and the Renaissance.Buy tickets Discover the KBR museum